Microfluidics: A general overview of microfluidics

 Glass is another material early used in microfluidic chip manufacturing.
 It benefits from the same surface stability, thermal conductivity, and solvent compatibility properties of silicon.
 Moreover, glass is biocompatible, chemically inert, hydrophilic and allows efficient coatings.
-Its surface chemistries, superior optical transparency and high-pressure resistance make it the best choice for many applications.
+Its surface chemistry, superior optical transparency and high-pressure resistance make it the best choice for many applications.
 The main drawback of glass in microfluidic chips is its high cost.

 Polymers for microfluidics

-Polymers are broadly employed in the manufacturing of microfluidic devices because they are robust, inexpensive while conserving strong bio-chemical performances.
+Polymers are broadly used in the manufacturing of microfluidic devices because they are robust, inexpensive while conserving strong bio-chemical performances.
 Polymers have found useful applications in microfluidic devices because of the large range of polymeric materials and the facility of chemical modification.

 Polymers can be used to rapidly fabricate microfluidic devices.
-We can divide them in two categories: thermoplastics and thermosets.
+We can divide them into two categories: thermoplastics and thermosets.
 Some of the thermoplastic polymers that can be used in the fabrication of microfluidic chips are Polystyrene (PS), Polyether Ether Ketone (PEEK) polyethylene terephthalate (PET), polyvinyl chloride (PVC), polymethylmethacrylate (PMMA), cyclic olefin copolymer (COC), polycarbonate (PC), PEI (Polyetherimide) and polydimethylsiloxane (PDMS).

 PDMS in microfluidics

-Among them, PDMS (Polydimethylsiloxane) which enables a rapid and effortless microfluidic chip fabrication is widely used.
+Among them, PDMS (Polydimethylsiloxane) which allows a rapid and effortless microfluidic chip fabrication is widely used.
 PDMS has several advantages such as its optical transparency, its elasticity, its low toxicity, its chemical inertness, its low cost and its rich gas permeability.
 PDMS can also be manipulated easily and doing PDMS devices can require only little equipment.
 These properties make it particularly adapted for the fabrication of microdevices for cell or tissue culture.